An invitation to Alexandrov geometry: CAT(0) spaces: Semisolutions

 Note that all the intersections of the walls have $\eps$-wide corners for

-The proof can be guessed from the diagram. \qedsf
+The proof can be guessed from the picture.

+\parbf{\ref{ex:centrally-simmetric-walls}.} Observe that any closed unbounded centrally symmetric set in $\RR^m$ splits off an $\RR$ factor.
+Therefore, any centrally symmetric closed convex set in $\RR^m$ is a product of a compact centrally symmetric convex set and a linear subspace of $\RR^m$.

-\parbf{Exercise~\ref{ex:centrally-simmetric-walls}.} Note that there is $R<\infty$ such that if $X$ is an intersection of an arbitrary number of walls, then for any point $p\in X$ there is an isometry of $X$ which moves $p$ to a point in $\oBall(0,R)$.
+It follows that there is $R<\infty$ such that if $X$ is an intersection of an arbitrary number of walls, then for any point $p\in X$ there is an isometry of $X$ that moves $p$ to a point in the ball $\oBall(0,R)$.